What is Web Scraping?

 First on our web scraping tools list is Import.io.

 Import.io is an enterprise-ready platform that extracts and transforms data.
-With Import.io you can first extract the data you need, wrangle the data to the format you want and gain insight through data visualisation.
+With Import.io you can first extract the data you need, wrangle the data to the format you want and gain insight through data visualization.
 This tool allows people to convert unstructured web data into a structured format for use in Machine Learning, Artificial Intelligence, Retail Price Monitoring, Store Locators as well as academic and other research.

 So how does web scraping work with this tool?